Aetopia/NorthstarUpdater/README.md

     |EA App|`C:\Program Files\EA Games\Titanfall2`|

 3. Run `NorthstarUpdater.exe` to install and run Northstar.
-    > Any arguments passed to `NorthstarUpdater.exe` will forwarded to Northstar.
+    > Any arguments passed to `NorthstarUpdater.exe` will be forwarded to Northstar.

 ## Uninstallation
 ### Steam